Ω

 Solar applications are essentially the same.

-See the Satellite Signals web page:
+Satellite Signals web page:

 "Explanation of satellite antenna polar mount"